Chiral bosonic quantum spin liquid in the integer-spin Heisenberg-Kitaev model: Acknowledgment

 \section{Acknowledgment}

-AR would like to thank Laura Messio, Rico Pohle, Natalia Perkins and Harald O. Jeschke for interesting discussions.
-JM acknowledges financial support from (PID2022-139995NB-I00) MINECO/FEDER, Unión Europea and the Mar\'ia de Maeztu Program for Units of Excellence in R\&D (Grant No. CEX2018- 000805-M).
+AR would like to thank Laura Messio, Rico Pohle, Natalia Perkins and Harald O. Jeschke for stimulating discussions. {The authors would like to thank anonymous referees for usefull comments helping in improving this manuscript.} JM acknowledges financial support from (PID2022-139995NB-I00) MINECO/FEDER, Unión Europea and the Mar\'ia de Maeztu Program for Units of Excellence in R\&D (Grant No. CEX2018- 000805-M).